Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/ReceiveSample/readme.md

 1. Run the program, and check the Azure portal.
 Click the name of your queue in the namespace **Overview** blade.
 Notice that the **Active message count** value should now be 0.

 Congratulations!
 You have now received messages from a Service Bus queue, using .NET Core.

+**Note**: preview versions of the Azure Service Bus client do not provide message wire compatibility.
+Messages sent with an older version of the client mmight not be processable by the newer versions.